 Laiche earned a bachelor’s in business administration and a certificate in elementary education in 2011 from the University of Louisiana at Lafayette.

-"It feels wonderful to be acknowledged because it just puts into all of that hard work that you have done.
-It solidifies in my head..." (read more)
+"It feels wonderful to be acknowledged because it just..." (read more)